frc5806/Reference/README.md

 ## Git

 Git is our version control system.
 A VCS is used for sharing code changes between programmers.
-When you want to snapshot your code at a point with git, you make a `commit`.
 [Here](https://guides.github.com/activities/hello-world/) is a tutorial on how to use github.
 [Here](http://juristr.com/blog/2013/04/git-explained/) is a nice, more in-depth primar on working with git.

+### GUI git

+[Here](https://desktop.github.com/) is the link to github's desktop git program.

 ### Command line git